akaabdullahmateen/roadmap/mechatronics/control-systems/index.md

 ### Harmonic input

-In physical systems, the input can oscillate at some amplitude.
+In physical systems, the input signal can oscillate at some amplitude.
 These sinusoidal waves are used to test for the system's *frequency response*, which describes how the system will respond to sinusoidal waves of various frequencies.

 If the system's *transient response* is to be tested, the input signal would be zero and the sinusoidal wave would start at $t = 0$.